What’s Up With WhatsApp Spam Text Messages? Stop Them and Get Revenge

 - Follow through with the spam text and wait for the sender to ask for your credit card details

-- When this happens, open DoNotPay in your web browser
+- When this happens, open DoNotPay in your

 - Choose Robo Revenge tab

 - Press Create Your Card on the right side of the screen and send the scammer the credit card details that our app generates

 - Once they make a transaction, you’ll be able to access information about them

 You can then use this information to file a claim against them and demand compensation.
 You’ll have plenty of evidence available—like the spam texts and transaction attempts—to bolster your case.
 DoNotPay can even send a letter automatically to demand compensation for the attempted scam.